ZoExOr/VR2Arm-Proj/README.md

 Setup instructions: https://github.com/rail-berkeley/oculus_reader
 > Note: If you are part of the **Social AI Lab**, you do **not** need to download Meta Horizon, since the VR system there is already deployed.
 You only need to download **ADB**.

-### 5. Install LIBERO

-Follow the official LIBERO setup instructions: https://github.com/Lifelong-Robot-Learning/LIBERO
-> Note: You only need to install the `libero` package.
-You do **not** need to download the demonstration dataset.

 ### 6. Install panda-py

 Setup instructions: https://github.com/JeanElsner/panda-py